bbangert/routes/docs/manual.rst

 ------------

 Minimization was a misfeature which was intended to save typing, but which often resulted in the wrong route being chosen.
-New applications should disable it by putting ``map.minimization = False`` in their route definitions.
+Old applications that still depend on it should enable it by putting ``map.minimization = True`` in their route definitions.
-Old applications that depend on it can set the attribute to true.

 Without minimization, the URL must contain values for all path variables in the route::